Comparing the number of infected vertices in two symmetric sets for Bernoulli percolation (and other random partitions): Random partitions

 which equals the claimed expectation.
 If $f$ is increasing, the sum is $\ge 0$, which gives $\E(f(|\cC_+|)1_{\{|\cC| < \infty\}}) \ge \E(f(|\cC_-|)1_{\{|\cC| < \infty\}})$ and thus the claimed domination.

-\begin{Rem} Some remarks on the above theorem on random partitions: \begin{itemize} \item In view of the assumed $\G$-invariance of $\P$, the conditions $(\G 1')$ - $(\G 3')$ on the action of $\G$ should be considered a symmetry assumption on $X_+,X_-$.
+\begin{Rem} Some remarks on the above theorem on random partitions: \begin{itemize} \item The conditions $(\G 1')$ - $(\G 3')$ on the action of $\G$ should be considered a symmetry assumption on $X_+,X_-$.
 One should think of $X_-$ as a copy of $X_+$ with both sets exhibiting a high degree of symmetry. \item We note that we can obtain similar results in the same way.
 E.g. the same proof shows that under the given conditions we have